RjDrury/Cryptic_live/README.md

-# Cryptic - The all ecompassing live streaming platforms
+# Cryptic - The all encompassing live streaming platforms

 ## Features
 * See streams from both Twitch and Mixer using the matching APIs